Devil Lady: Anime

-A twenty-six episode anime series adaptation was produced by the animation studio TMS Entertainment, and was directed by Toshiki Hirano and written by Chiaki J. Konaka, with art direction by Toru Koga, character designs by Shinobu Nishioka, and monster designs by Hiroshi Maruyama.
+A twenty-six-episode anime series adaptation was produced by TMS Entertainment, directed by Toshiki Hirano and written by Chiaki J. Konaka, with art direction by Toru Koga, character designs by Shinobu Nishioka, and monster designs by Hiroshi Maruyama.
 It aired in Japan on MBS TV from October 11, 1998 to May 9, 1999.
-ADV Films announced it had licensed the series in July 2002, with the first volume being released on January 7, 2003.
+ADV Films announced it had licensed the series in July 2002, and released the first volume on January 7, 2003.
 Midnight Pulp started streaming the series on June 21, 2019.
-The Devil Lady anime's storyline is almost completely different from the manga, featuring only two characters from the original manga, Jun Fudo and Lan Asuka.
+Tubi added it.
+The Devil Lady anime's storyline is different from the manga, featuring only two characters from the manga, Jun Fudo and Lan Asuka.

-When creating the Devil Lady anime, many concepts and characters were changed from the original manga, which was more violent and sexually oriented.
-Jun, as a character is tougher and braver than in the original manga - she stands up for herself and does not often need others to save her, while in the manga; she is often a damsel in distress.
-She is also a teacher by profession.
-The character Kazumi also never appeared in the original manga, her looks are based upon the character Miki Makimura, Akira Fudo's female friend in the Devilman series.
+When creating the Devil Lady anime, many concepts and characters were changed.
+It was more violent and sexually oriented.
+Jun is portrayed as tougher and braver – she stands up for herself and rarely needs others to save her, while in the manga; she is often a damsel in distress.
+She is a teacher by profession.
+Kazumi never appeared in the original manga.
+Her looks are based upon the character Miki Makimura, Akira Fudo's female friend in the Devilman series.

-Jun's two forms are also a tribute to both versions of Devilman.
-While her regular sized form is similar to Devilman (including satyr-like hairy legs) as he appears in the original manga, her Giga Effect form is a tribute to the 1972 anime version.
-In giga mode, she is a giant as tall as classic giant robots or monsters of the 70s, sports turquoise skin and yellow eyes, and does not have any body hair, which are all elements taken from the television version of Devilman.
+Jun's two forms are a tribute to both versions.
+While her regular-sized form is similar to Devilman (including satyr-like hairy legs) as he appears in the original manga, her Giga Effect form is a tribute to the 1972 anime version.
+In Giga mode, she is a giant as tall as classic giant robots or monsters of the 70s, sports turquoise skin and yellow eyes, and displays no body hair, which are all elements taken from the television version of Devilman.